-The “Overlay vs underlay” discussion is important as overlays are everywhere- in the Datacenters and in SD-WAN.
+The “Overlay vs underlay” discussion is important as overlays are everywhere in networks- in the Datacenters (DCs) and in SD-WAN.

 And there are many tutorials out there explaining overlays and in particular difference between overlay and underlay.
 However, they are difficult to understand, and more importantly, they do not address the most important point – what problems overlays are trying to solve.
 What are the limitations in the underlays that triggered a need for the overlays?

 Therefore this blog takes you step by step on the concept of underlay, its limitations, and how overlay solves it.

 I will do so using SD-WAN as a reference, but the concepts are the same in the Datacenter i.e SDN in Datacenter also uses the concept of overlays.

 Difference of Overlay and Underlay networks in summary

 An Underlay network is the physical network responsible for the delivery of packets like DWDM, L2, L3, MPLS, or internet, etc. while an overlay is a logical network that uses network virtualization to built connectivity on top of physical infrastructure using tunneling encapsulations such as VXLAN, GRE, IPSec.

 Why overlay networks are important and worth discussing?